logicalclocks/hopsworks-tutorials/integrations/bytewax/README.md

 Feature pipeline needs to connect to some data source to read the data to be processed.
 In this tutorial you will subscribe to publicly available Coinbase websocket.

+The feature pipeline will maintain an orderbook in real-time and then compute some very basic information about the orderbook as features.
+For more details on the code used in the dataflow, see the [Byetwax official guide](https://www.bytewax.io/guides/real-time-financial-exchange-order-book-application).
 ## Start Bytewax pipeline:
 Now you are ready to run a streaming pipeline using Bytewax and write real time feature data to feature group `order_book` version `1`.